Review of: Quicken for Windows

 - New Budgeting Functionality — But many users complained about this new functionality, and it was improved in 2014.

-Quicken’s requirements have always been the middle to low lend-end of new computers.
+Quicken’s requirements have always been the middle to low end of new computers.
 The specs listed below shouldn’t be an issue if your hardware is less than three years old.
-These are similar specs needed to run Quicken 2011–2015.
+These are similar specs needed to run Quicken 2011–2016.
 I would recommend a slightly more powerful machine than listed.
-Note that Quicken 2016 does not support Windows XP, which has been EOLed.
+Note that Quicken 2017 does not support Windows XP, which has been EOLed.

 - CPU — 1 GHz (I recommend a more powerful CPU)

 - Operating System — Windows Vista SP1, Windows 7/8/8.1/10 (32- and 64-bit)